OfficeDev/office-js-docs-pr/reference/excel/filtercriteria.md

-# FilterCriteria Object (JavaScript API for Excel)
+# FilterCriteria object (JavaScript API for Excel)

 Represents the filtering criteria applied to a column.